 Make sure you understand the client

 Clients often have difficulties expressing themselves about their needs and expectations.

 Most of the time they require specific functionality for their website that will drive a particular action.

 For example, they might need features that will drive sales, improve exposure or means to improve the overall experience and satisfaction of their website visitors.

-That is why it is essential for you as a designer to be courteous and patient until you have gathered all the information about client’s needs and demands.
+That is why it is essential for you as a designer to be courteous and patient until you have gathered all the information about the client's needs and demands.

 This task is often more difficult than it sounds, but it is in your best interest to know everything your client requires.